OSAS/community-website/source/blog/2016-12-14-size-and-change.html.md

 were better before.
 Good communities will pay attention to these emotional consequences too.
-Perpetuating the founding values of a community as it scales is a challenge, and as a community grows a mix of dogma, lore, and stories can be used to pass on values.It means that as communities grow, group identity, and the sub-groups that grow from group identity, needs to be managed&mdash;to avoid the [anti-patterns](http://communitymgt.wikia.com/wiki/Category:Anti-patterns) of the [clique](http://communitymgt.wikia.com/wiki/Nepotism), [the water cooler](http://communitymgt.wikia.com/wiki/Water_cooler), or corporate [command and control](http://communitymgt.wikia.com/wiki/Command_and_Control).
+Perpetuating the founding values of a community as it scales is a challenge, and as a community grows a mix of dogma, lore, and stories can be used to pass on values.
+It means that as communities grow, group identity, and the sub-groups that grow from group identity, needs to be managed&mdash;to avoid the [anti-patterns](http://communitymgt.wikia.com/wiki/Category:Anti-patterns) of the [clique](http://communitymgt.wikia.com/wiki/Nepotism), [the water cooler](http://communitymgt.wikia.com/wiki/Water_cooler), or corporate [command and control](http://communitymgt.wikia.com/wiki/Command_and_Control).
+Applying consistent community values will help avoid such anti-patterns.